Youth @ Work

 - And more!

-- Some dates vary based on school calendar.
-Back-up dates are pre-scheduled in case of weather
+- Some dates vary based on the school calendar.
+Back-up dates are pre-scheduled in case of weather.

-- 24 hours of paid internship time, flexible schedule, completed between October – May
+- Up to 24 hours of paid internship time, April - June

 For questions, more information about the program, or if you are interested in bringing Youth@Work to students at your school, please contact Caelan Keenan, Youth Program Manager at email@example.com or 802-655-8900 ext.
 106.